jsulak/alfred-bear/README.md

 To install, download a [released alfred-bear workflow](https://github.com/chrisbro/alfred-bear/releases/download/0.3.5/alfred-bear.alfredworkflow) and double-click to open in Alfred.
 Easy-peasy.

 ## Searching and opening results
-`bs` -- Search for a note by title/content and open it in Bear.
+`b` -- Search for a note by title/content and open it in Bear.
+Command-return opens the note in a new window.

 ![](bs.png)

-`bst` -- Search for a tag (a group of notes) by tag title and open it in Bear.
+`bt` -- Search for a tag (a group of notes) by tag title and open it in Bear.

 ![](bst.png)